 analysis will be compiled into an Alternatives Analysis Report by the end of

 A second Open House with presentation to the public is envisioned for February 2014 , but is not yet scheduled.
 A public hearing before the Bellingham City Council is envisioned for March 2014, but is not yet scheduled.

 The Phase 1 Technical Analysis is wrapping up in October 2013 and complete results will be compiled into a Technical Report by the end of 2013.
 A second Open House with presentation to the public is envisioned for January 2014, but is not yet scheduled.
 A public hearing before the Bellingham City Council is envisioned for March 2014, but is not yet scheduled.

 Travel demand modeling and technical analysis is on-going with WCOG and Fehr & Peers consultants.

-Two Open House events will occur during first quarter of 2013 to provide opportunities for the public and business owners to review project materials, ask questions, and provide input.
+Two Open House events will occur to provide opportunities for the public and business owners to review project materials, ask questions, and provide input.

 Videos of Existing Conditions at Alabama/James and Alabama/Woburn

 Total traffic volumes on the corridor are highest at these two intersections, which are congested during peak hours.
 We recorded 14 hours of video from 6:00 AM to 8:00 PM and captured still images every five minutes of all the approaches at these two key intersections.
 These images were combined with video during the morning peak , midday peak, and afternoon peak time periods.
 The videos depict that while there are periods of traffic congestion, especially during the afternoon peak hour, some of this traffic congestion is due to the substandard left turn pocket and there are very few periods of “cycle failure” where motorists have to wait through multiple signal cycles on Alabama Street.